-If you’ve ever been to The Devon Horse Show or another major event, you have likely seen a man wearing a traditional looking outfit, playing a large horn before the start of each class at the show.
-At the Devon Horse Show, along with many others including Pennsylvania and the National Horse Show, as well as major Arabian, Saddlebred, and Morgan shows you can find John Franzreb III, a lifelong equestrian from Staten Island, NY.
+If you’ve ever been to The Devon Horse Show or another major event, you have likely seen a man wearing a traditional-looking outfit, playing a large horn before the start of each class at the show.
+At the Devon Horse Show, along with many others including the Pin Oak Charity Horse Show and the Pennsylvania National Horse Show, as well as major Arabian, Saddlebred, and Morgan shows you can find John Franzreb III, a lifelong equestrian from Staten Island, NY.

 Growing up at what was nicknamed “the incubator of horsemanship,” Franzreb’s family farm had around 100 horses where they taught many people how to ride over the years.
 They also trained and organized horses for use on camera in TV and movie sets.
 As a junior rider, Franzreb rode through the pony and junior ranks until his junior horse became injured and could no longer compete.
 That same year, the manager of the National Horse Show at Madison Square Garden took over managerial duties and a new ringmaster was needed.
 Franzreb’s father was called.
 Franzreb, put up for the job at the tender age of 17, has been doing it ever since.

 But what exactly does the ringmaster do other than sound the horn before the class?
 Franzreb describes it best, “The ringmaster is the chief safety officer of the horse show.
 It’s his job to make sure the show is run smoothly and keeps running.
 He should make sure that everybody from the exhibitor to the spectator to the owners, trainers, and management is all running smoothly.”